-Refer to WP 0011, DCS Fault and Warning Codes and Descriptions for a list of all DCS fault codes.
+Refer to WP 0011, DCS Fault & Warning Codes and Descriptions for a complete list of DCS fault and warning codes.

 Indications from Manual Troubleshooting Techniques

 Field maintenance is responsible for performing manual troubleshooting techniques, including continuity tests and voltage checks, maintenance actions that require the use of tools, and DCS function activities other than routine operator adjustments.